vfarcic/devops26/manuscript/12-prow.md

 You will notice a few things right away.
 A comment was created describing the process we should follow with pull requests.
 In a nutshell, the PR needs to be approved.
 Someone should review the changes we are proposing.
 That might mean going through the code, performing additional manual tests, or anything else that the approver might think is needed before he gives his OK.

 Near the bottom, you'll see that a few checks are running.
 The *serverless-jenkins* process is executing the part of the pipeline dedicated to pull requests.
-At the end of the process, the application will be deployed to a temporary PR-specific environment just as it did when we explored pull requests with static Jenkins X. The pipeline is the same.
-What's different are the rules that we need to follow before we merge to master and the communication happening between Git and Prow.
+At the end of the process, the application will be deployed to a temporary PR-specific environment.
+All that is the same as before.
+However, there is an important aspect of PR that we did not yet explore.
+There are rules that we need to follow before we merge to master and the communication happening between Git and Prow.

 The second activity is called *tide*.
 It will be in the *pending* state until we complete the process described in the comment.